desmac96/mrld-project1/README.md

 Footer
 </h3>
 <p>
 The footer section includes external links to all MRLD's Social Media pages.
+There is also links to contact MRLD by email or phone call.
+Finally there is a location symbol that brings you to MRLDs location on the maps.
+All these links are shown by the suitable symbol.
 </p>
 <ul><h3>First Time Visitor Goals</h3></ul>
 <li>